Mobile; the pulse of digital transformation

 Music, Media and Entertainment had a 43% year on year growth.
 No surprises here considering how easy the likes of iTunes, Spotify and Netflix make it for customers to pay and consume information.

 Lifestyle had a deep incline of -40%.
 This highlights that businesses need to build in daily usage habits for their consumers to increase usage.
-We can’t just rely on digital transformation through adopting a new technology.
+We can’t just rely on digital transformation by adopting a new technology.
 We need to make this technology work for us.
 That’s the real success of digital transformation.

 Gaming is the obvious player in the mobile app space.
 It has been the top contender for mobile phone usage minutes per consumer.
 There was a slight decline for 2018 but nothing to be too concerned about.

-The table below shows the top five countries that are driving 50% of the gaming usage.
+The table below shows the top five countries that are driving 50% of gaming usage.
 According to Electronic Entertainment Design and Research, users are spending more than 50% a week on mobile games in North America.
 And they use a smartphone and a tablet in 60% of all cases.
 But apparently the real gaming enthusiasts are in Europe, with the Netherlands and Sweden spending 31% of all their app sessions on games.